MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-guestclusterinformation.md

 ---
-Description: 'Used in the QueryGuestClusterInformation method in the Msvm\_VssService class to retrieve information about the guest cluster the VM is part of.' ms.assetid: 'c484b38d-9137-44da-a368-a2a673b94ef8'
+Description: Used in the QueryGuestClusterInformation method in the Msvm\_VssService class to retrieve information about the guest cluster the VM is part of. ms.assetid: c484b38d-9137-44da-a368-a2a673b94ef8
-title: 'Msvm\_GuestClusterInformation class'
+title: Msvm\_GuestClusterInformation class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_GuestClusterInformation class